satyamsingh87800-cmd/some_maths/java coding/some_maths/README.md

-# some_maths
-This is my first commit or push to github as a BCA student..
+This is my first commit or push to github as a BCA students I will post more code in python and more just  support me ladies and gentlemen.